 - Ribbons/Bows from the gifts received (not shown)

-Continue to fill the bouquet with collected bows until the present reveal is complete!
-I promise this will not look like anything as you start, but will take shape as you continue making it.
+KEEP GOING!
+Continue to fill the bouquet with collected bows as she opens gifts.
+It might look like a mess as you work on it, but I promise it will take shape as you continue making it.

+BRAID THE ENDS!
 Once you have collected all the bows, begin braiding those that are hanging through the holes.
 This braid will become the handle to carry the bouquet at the rehearsal.
 Tie a knot at the end to secure it.